By Karen A. Soukiasian

 Ignore their drama when you leave the house.
 If they nip at you, make an immediate correction!
 You do not need your dog’s permission to leave the room or house.
 You are not their possession.

 Set boundaries.
 Keep them out of the bathroom when you need to use it.
-Do not allow them on your lap when you are at the computer, or on the phone.
+Please do not allow them on your lap when you are at the computer, or on the phone.

 More training tips

-Make them earn the privilege of sitting on your lap.
+Make your small dog earn the privilege of sitting on your lap.
 You designate the amount of time they are allowed up there, not them.

 Keep them off your lap, especially when you have guests.
 They are not allowed to claim you as their property.